 The administration and supervision of The Graduate School is the responsibility of the Dean of The Graduate School.
 The Dean is assisted by a Graduate Dean's Conference, an advisory committee of which the Dean is chair.
 All questions concerning admission, candidacy and comprehensive examinations or modifications of course programs, must be submitted in writing to the Dean of The Graduate School.
 Decisions of the Dean of The Graduate School are final.

 The office of the Dean of The Graduate School is on the 2nd Floor of O'Hara Hall, (see map inside back cover).
-During fall and spring terms the office is open daily from 8:30 a.m. to 6:00 p.m.
-Monday through Thursday and 8:30 a.m. to 4:30 p.m. on Friday.
+The office is open daily from 8:30 a.m. to 4:30 p.m.